RMIT-COSC1127-3117-AI25/AI25-DOC/FAQ-COURSE.md

 **No!.
 Ouch!
 What, no lectures?**

-Following RMIT directions, the course will _not_ run standard lectures, in which the instructor presents the material of the week from scratch, that is, without assuming any previous knowledge from the student.
+Following RMIT directions, courses are not meant to run standard lectures, in which the instructor presents the material of the week from scratch, that is, without assuming any previous knowledge from the student.
 In a standard lecture, the instructor will start with the motivation of the content (e.g., why search is important and where can it be used) and then provide all definitions, concepts, and notions from zero (e.g., what is a state, what is the search tree/graph, explain in detail each search algorithm, provide the complexity of each algorithm, etc.).
 So a student could rock up to the lecture and listen to the lecturer provide all the information from the beginning.

 All that will NOT happen in this course.
 Instead, **lectorials are interactive and more targeted teaching sessions**.
 Importantly, it will be **expected that students** will have already read, in detail, the reading assigned for the week (mostly from the course book), and hence the instructor can focus on more crucial aspects of the content that the student may not be able to gather themselves.
 The objectives of a lectorial will then be: